Mother of Ashoka: Pregnancy and childbirth

-According to the Mahavamsa-tika, when Queen Dhamma was pregnant with Ashoka, she had unusual cravings.
+According to the Mahavamsa-tika, when Empress Dhamma was pregnant with Ashoka, she had unusual cravings.
 For example, she once said that she wanted to "trample on the moon and the sun to play with the stars and to eat up the forests".
 Bindusara asked the Brahmins in his court to explain the meaning of these cravings, but they were unable to do so.
-Janasena, an Ajivika ascetic known to the queen's family, was able to interpret the meaning of her cravings, and predicted that her son would conquer and rule over entire India (Jambudvipa).
+Janasena, an Ajivika ascetic known to the empress's family, was able to interpret the meaning of her cravings, and predicted that her son would conquer and rule over entire India (Jambudvipa).
 He also predicted that the son would destroy 96 heretical sects, promote Buddhism, and kill his brothers for displeasing him (the text later states that Ashoka killed 99 out of his 100 brothers).

-According to the Ashokavadana, when she gave birth to her first child, the unnamed queen named the baby Ashoka, because she had become "without sorrow" (a-shoka) when he was born.
+According to the Ashokavadana, when she gave birth to her first child, the empress named the baby Ashoka, because she had become "without sorrow" (a-shoka) when he was born.
 Later, she gave birth to a second son.
 She named the child Vitashoka, because her sorrow had ceased (vigate-shoke) when he was born.

 Pingala-vatsajiva's prediction

 Ashokavadana states that Bindusara disliked Ashoka because of his rough skin.
 One day, Bindusara asked the Ajivika ascetic Pingala-vatsajiva to examine which of his sons was worthy of being his successor.
 Ashoka did not want to go to for the examination, as his father disliked him.
 However, his mother convinced him to be there with other princes.
-Pingala-vatsajiva realized that Ashoka would be the next king, but did not directly tell this to Bindusara for fear of displeasing the king.
-Later, he told Ashoka's mother that her son would be the next king, and on her advice, left the kingdom to avoid Bindusara's wrath.
+Pingala-vatsajiva realized that Ashoka would be the next emperor, but did not directly tell this to Bindusara for fear of displeasing the emperor.
+Later, he told Ashoka's mother that her son would be the next emperor, and on her advice, left the empire to avoid Bindusara's wrath.